vmmc2/Bleach/README.md

 ```

-## To Do
-- [ ] Verify Bleach's performance by using the "The Computer Languages Benchmark Game".

 ## The undergraduate thesis
-* If you are interested in checking out what motivated me to do this project, the thought process to make the project decisions during the whole thing, then you are more than welcomed to take a look at: __Insert link later on.__
+* If you are interested in checking out what motivated me to do this project, the thought process to make the project decisions during the whole thing, then you are more than welcomed to take a look at: [Bleach Thesis Repo](https://github.com/vmmc2/Bleach-Thesis)

 ## Current State of the Bleach Language Context-Free Grammar